KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 Since the coins are immediately available on the AtomicDEX exchange for trading, the entrepreneur’s audience has an immediate trading market.
 This stands in contrast to today’s ICO model, where users often wait weeks or even months before liquidity for their ICO product arises in a centralized exchange.

-Finally, through Jumblr technology, participants have the option of privacy when purchasing the dICO product.
+Finally, through Komodo's [inherent zero-knowledge technology](), participants have the option of privacy when purchasing the dICO product.
 This enables them to support the crowdsourcing efforts of the entrepreneur within their inherent right to barter in private.

 Upon conclusion of the distribution of the dICO coin supply the entrepreneur has successfully and immediately completed all the crowdsourcing-related steps that could have taken months in today’s typical ICO model.